faceless2/weasleyclock/README.md

 https://user-images.githubusercontent.com/989243/139255803-986225fb-e1a2-4cf8-a686-52532e8d849e.mp4

-No 3D printing here - brass tubes, brass laser-cut hands, acrylic laser-cut mounting and off-the-shelf cogs.
+No 3D printing here - brass tubes, 1mm brass laser-cut hands, acrylic laser-cut mounting and off-the-shelf cogs.
+The protrusion in front of the clock face is about 10mm.

 ## Parts
 * 1 x Raspberry Pi